Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

 \subsection{Full protection and $S$-shaped utility function}

-In this subsection, we consider the case where the contract at maturity gives the policyholder at least some guaranteed amount $L_T$ (see, among many others, \cite{bryis1997,grosen2000}).
-More precisely, at time $T$ the policyholder receives the following payoff
+The policyholders of the defaultable contract defined by \eqref{PsiL} have to bear the risk of insolvency.
+This contract design may not serve well policyholders who aim at purchasing default-free policies.
+Motivated by \cite{Bernard2010}, we assume that the contract at maturity gives the policyholders at least some guaranteed amount $L_T$ without the possibility of default.
+More precisely, at time $T$ the policyholders receive the following payoff

+In case that the insurance company is unable to fund the guarantee, this assumes that the guaranteed amount is taken over by an insurance guarantee fund or by the state government.
+As in the case of defaultable contract, the individual policyholder $i$ ($i=1,\cdots,n$) payoff can be defined by $k_i V_L^{np}(X_T)$.